rocky-jaiswal/my_blogs/source/2019-05-11-typesafe_graphql.html.markdown

     // call the API endpoint from a redux-saga const result = yield call(API.executeGQLQuery, 'greet', () => QueryBuilder.greet('World'));

-And this would get things working nicely.
+This would ensure that we ony need to define the queries, while executing them needs only a single generic function definition.
 While GraphQL is already self-documenting, the advantage of this setup is that we have added type safety on top.
 It would be awesome if we had a library that could read a GraphQL schema and automatically generate the client side code in TypeScript.

 The full working version of this setup is available on [github](https://github.com/rocky-jaiswal/hapi-graphql-api).